All Episodes

 Putin now says that they are fighting Nazis in the Ukraine.

-You have neo-Nazis, anti-Semitic uh Nazis and anti-Semits in some parts of uh Ukraine, including Kiev.
+We have neo-Nazis, Nazis, and anti-Semits in some parts of Ukraine, including Kiev.

-Uh citizens of Russian-speaking citizens of East and South of Ukraine are worried about if they bequest used for help.
+We understand what Russian-speaking citizens of East and South of Ukraine are worried about.

-The right for ourselves to take all measures to protect the rights of these people and to reconsider it quite legitimate.
+If they request us for help, we leave the right for ourselves to take all measures to protect the rights of these people, and we consider it quite legitimate.

-So they got uh fighting uh the Nazis and neo-Nazis uh in the Ukraine.
+So they're fighting Nazis and neo-Nazis in the Ukraine.

-And by the way, again, when you when you gear everything you do to the American low information voter, if you're gonna say you're targeting Nazis, There's nobody that supports the Nazis.
+And by the way, again, when you gear everything you do to the American low-information voter, if you're going to say you're targeting Nazis, there's nobody that supports the Nazis.

-So if you, if you're gonna go in and say that there are Nazis and neo-Nazis in there, it's gonna be hard to oppose you.
+So if you're going to go in and say that there are Nazis and neo-Nazis in there, it's going to be hard to oppose you.

-Now, Vitali Chirkin was uh in the Soviet hierarchy all during the 80s.
+Now, Vitaly Churkin was in the Soviet hierarchy all during the 80s.

-He sounded American, except for the yeast in his hair, he looked American.
+He sounded American, except for the yeast in his hair.

 And he was my all-time favorite Russian Soviet propagandist.